 “He was bitten three times.”

 “Well, that’s a new one,” he observes.
-He acts like it’s a weekly occurrence.
+I suspect it is a weekly occurrence.

 I scream at him, “It’s praying that got him bit.”